Facebook Pixel Code

 The Cost of Prolonged Debt

 For the average American household, which carries about $10,000 in credit card debt, making only minimum payments means it could take nearly 22 years to become completely debt-free.
-During this period, the total interest paid would exceed $18,000, nearly doubling the original debt amount.
+During this period, the total interest paid would exceed $18,000, more than doubling the original debt amount.

 This prolonged debt cycle not only affects your financial health but also limits your ability to save for future goals.
-It's a clear illustration of how minimum payments are designed to benefit creditors, keeping you in a continuous loop of debt.
+It's a clear illustration of how minimum payments are designed to benefit creditors, keeping you in a continuous debt loop.

-The credit utilization ratio is one of the key factors used in determining your credit score.
-It represents the percentage of available credit that is currently being used.
-For example, if you have a credit limit of $10,000 and your balance is $5,000, your credit utilization ratio is 50%.
+Utilization rate is one of the key factors used in determining your credit worthiness.
+It represents the percentage of available credit that is currently being utilized.
+For example, if you have a credit limit of $10,000 and your balance is $5,000, your utilization rate is 50%.
 Keeping this ratio low, ideally below 30%, is crucial for maintaining a healthy credit score.
 However, when you are only making minimum payments your balance will remain high and get back in that utilization sweet spot might not be so easy to do.
 This can negatively impact your credit utilization ratio.

 Long-Term Consequences